cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

   -   Now try changing the number of observed events.
 The observed limit will naturally change, but the expected does too - why might this be?

-There are other command line options we can supply to combine which will change its behaviour when run.
+There are other command line options we can supply to <span style="font-variant:small-caps;">Combine</span> which will change its behaviour when run.
 You can see the full set of supported options by doing `combine -h`.
 Many options are specific to a given method, but others are more general and are applicable to all methods.
 Throughout this tutorial we will highlight some of the most useful options you may need to use, for example:

-  - The range on the signal strength modifier: `--rMin=X` and `--rMax=Y`: In RooFit parameters can optionally have a range specified.
+  - The range on the signal strength modifier: `--rMin=X` and `--rMax=Y`: In `RooFit` parameters can optionally have a range specified.
 The implication of this is that their values cannot be adjusted beyond the limits of this range.
 The min and max values can be adjusted though, and we might need to do this for our POI `r` if the order of magnitude of our measurement is different from the default range of `[0, 20]`.
 This will be discussed again later in the tutorial.
   - Verbosity: `-v X`: By default combine does not usually produce much output on the screen other the main result at the end.
 However, much more detailed information can be printed by setting the `-v N` with N larger than zero.
 For example at `-v 3` the logs from the minimizer, Minuit, will also be printed.
 These are very useful for debugging problems with the fit.

 ### Advanced section: B: Computing limits with toys
 Now we will look at computing limits without the asymptotic approximation, so instead using toy datasets to determine the test statistic distributions under the signal+background and background-only hypotheses.
 This can be necessary if we are searching for signal in bins with a small number of events expected.
-In combine we will use the `HybridNew` method to calculate limits using toys.
+In <span style="font-variant:small-caps;">Combine</span> we will use the `HybridNew` method to calculate limits using toys.
 This mode is capable of calculating limits with several different test statistics and with fine-grained control over how the toy datasets are generated internally.
 To calculate LHC-style profile likelihood limits (i.e. the same as we did with the asymptotic) we set the option `--LHCmode LHC-limits`.
 You can read more about the different options in the [Combine documentation](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/commonstatsmethods/#computing-limits-with-toys).

 Run the following command:
 ```shell
 combine -M HybridNew datacard_part1.txt --LHCmode LHC-limits -n .part1B --saveHybridResult --fork 0
 ```
 In contrast to `AsymptoticLimits` this will only determine the observed limit, and will take a few minutes.
 There will not be much output to the screen while combine is running.
 You can add the option `-v 1` to get a better idea of what is going on.
-You should see combine stepping around in `r`, trying to find the value for which CLs = 0.05, i.e. the 95% CL limit.
+You should see <span style="font-variant:small-caps;">Combine</span> stepping around in `r`, trying to find the value for which CLs = 0.05, i.e. the 95% CL limit.
 The `--saveHybridResult` option will cause the test statistic distributions that are generated at each tested value of `r` to be saved in the output ROOT file.

 To get an expected limit add the option `--expectedFromGrid X`, where `X` is the desired quantile, e.g. for the median: